 Born June 22, 1936, in Brownsville, Texas, Kristofferson grew up in a military family and excelled in academics and sports.
-He also followed the Grand Ole Opry, idolized Hank Williams, and worked at writing songs.
-Still, music was a sideline until 1965 when, two weeks before he was to report to his teaching job at West Point, he traveled to Nashville to explore the songwriting scene.
+He also listened to the Grand Ole Opry on the radio, idolized Hank Williams, and worked at writing songs.
+Still, music was a sideline until 1965, when, two weeks before he was to report to his teaching job at West Point, he traveled to Nashville to explore the songwriting scene.

-By chance, he met legendary singer-songwriter Johnny Cash backstage at the Opry.
+By chance, he met famous singer-songwriter Johnny Cash backstage at the Opry.
 When they shook hands, Kristofferson recalls, "I'm sure that electricity went through me.
 That handshake changed my life, as that's what convinced me to get out of the army and go to Nashville."

 His parents were crushed, but Kristofferson was determined.
-To make ends meet, he worked odd jobs as a janitor, bartender, and carpenter's assistant.
-By 1969, he was a leader among a new breed of songwriters who rebelled against traditional styles and content, explored frank topics with earthy honesty and drew on poetry for inspiration.
+To make ends meet, he worked a series of jobs, including as a janitor, bartender, and carpenter's assistant.
+By 1969, he was a leader among a new breed of songwriters who rebelled against traditional styles and content.
+Kristofferson explored frank topics with earthy honesty and drew on poetry for inspiration.